 World Food Programme partners in Tanzania

 WFP cannot fight global hunger and poverty alone.
-We work with the following partners:
+These are our partners in Tanzania:

 • Bahi District Council

 • Chamwino District Council

 A Country Brief provides the latest snapshot of the country strategy, operations, operational highlights (achievements and issues/challenges), partnerships and country background.

 A Situation Report is a concise operational document with latest updates on the World Food Programme's (WFP) response to an emergency.
 It gives an overview of WFP’s activities and informs the wider humanitarian community and other interested stakeholders about WFP’s response.